 However, one technique I picked up from other salad aficionados that I love is to put the ingredients in a food processor to change the texture and offer a little variety.
-This weekend, as the temperatures climbed here in Southern California, a version with chopped green vegetables, garbanzo beans, and a light vinegar dressing sounded refreshing.
+This weekend, as the temperatures climbed here in California, a version with chopped green vegetables, garbanzo beans, and a light vinegar dressing sounded refreshing.

 I decided to use celery, kale, romaine, sunflower sprouts, onion, and broccoli slaw, mainly because that’s what I had in the refrigerator.
 I’m certain you could use whatever sounds good to you.
 It is important to give your ingredients a rough chop before putting them in the food processor, though, to make it easier for the appliance to work.

 I layered my ingredients in the bowl (the order is of no importance, I just tried to make it pretty for the picture):

 I pushed the “pulse” button several times and this is what I got:

 I used a spatula to push the vegetables around a bit and pulsed it again for just about another 5-10 seconds:

 I topped the salad with some coconut vinegar (I buy mine at Vitacost…use this link if you’re a new customer and we’ll both get $10 off), and some garbanzo beans.

 I liked this salad so much on Saturday, that I made it again on Sunday.
 For the second version, I used the same vegetables, but topped with a simple dressing of almond butter mixed with the vinegar and some chopped olives and sauerkraut that I got at the farmers’ market:

 Here is the printable recipe, updated to include my recommendations to serve the salad with avocado and lemon juice:

 - 4 celery stalks